South Village PUD pulled from town council agenda

 The project has been the subject of mixed reviews by residents, with those in opposition particularly vocal ever since the mayor announced the PUD plan in March.
 A petition on change.org asking the town to halt the PUD process gained more than 400 signatures, arguing that the PUD puts the town “on a fast track to become a crowded, over-populated area and change the character of Zionsville forever.”

-During a two-hour public comment period July 15, more than 20 residents spoke, with those in opposition citing the potential of overdevelopment and high-density residential options that could hurt the character of Zionsville.
+During a two-hour public comment period before the plan commission July 15, more than 20 residents spoke, with those in opposition citing the potential of overdevelopment and high-density residential options that could hurt the character of Zionsville.
 Other concerns raised included increased traffic, flooding and safety for pedestrians.

-The mayor did not indicate if the PUD would be reintroduced at a later date.
+Stehr said he is disappointed by the outcome, but said it was the right move at this time.

+“People have worked really hard and our town council has worked really hard.
+There’s been a lot of good collaboration on this,” he said.
+“It just got to a point where there was not enough common ground to move forward.”